Human-assisted Robotic Policy Refinement via Action Preference Optimization

 \subsection{The Performance of Lifelong Learning}

-To investigate whether our method can iteratively improve via environment interaction, we deploy our model to interact with environments while updating the model every 20 interaction rollouts.
-Additionally, we provide comparison results using a behavior cloning policy trained with the same number of expert demonstrations as our baseline.
+To investigate whether APO can iteratively improve via environment interaction, we deploy APO to interact with environments while updating the model every 20 interaction rollouts. e provide comparison results using a behavior cloning policy trained with the same number of expert demonstrations as our baseline.
 For each updated model, we conduct 50 trials and report the success rate.

-As shown in Figure~\ref{fig:continual}(a-b), our method achieves superior performance compared to the baseline, demonstrating its ability to effectively leverage sub-optimal human intervention trajectories for iterative model improvement.
-When the base policy exhibits diminishing improvement with increasing expert demonstrations, our method enables continual performance gains from the interaction trajectories.
+As shown in Figure~\ref{fig:continual}(a-b), APO achieves superior performance compared to the baseline, demonstrating its ability to effectively leverage sub-optimal human intervention trajectories for iterative model improvement.
+When the base policy exhibits diminishing improvement with increasing expert demonstrations, APO enables continual performance gains from the interaction trajectories.
 Besides, this improvement trend is accompanied by a corresponding reduction in the required human intervention ratio, as shown in Figure~\ref{fig:continual}(c)